jagocki/ADOPermissionsView/README.md

 # ADOPermissionsView
-Users Permission View and Analysis in Microsft Azure DevOps
+Users Permission View and Analysis for Microsft Azure DevOps